Gait training: Ascending stairs

 Two crutches or a cane can be used to ascending a flight of stairs.
 Although a walker may also be used, it is not recommended to be used to climb stairs longer than 2 or 3 steps.
 If the patient is using two crutches, then both crutches are held in one hand while the other hand grips the handrail.
 If there is no handrail or if it the two crutches can not be held in one hand, both crutches may be used without use of the handrail, although this method is not recommended for taking more than 2 or 3 steps.
 The order of events goes: uninjured foot, crutches or cane, injured foot.
 This process is repeated until the patient reaches the top of the stairs.

 Descending stairs

 Just as in ascending stairs, two crutches or a cane may be used to descend a flight of stairs, and use of a walker is not recommended for climbing more than 2 or 3 steps.
 Both crutches should be used if the handrail is unstable or if the two crutches are not able to be held securely in one hand.
 The crutches or cane descends to the first step, then is followed by the injured leg, then finally the uninjured leg.
 This process is repeated until the bottom of the stairs is reached.

+Simply put, when ascending stairs, the user want to go up with the good legs and descend with the bad leg.